seaflow-uw/seaflow-website/content/authors/seaflow/_index.md

 # - Researchers
 # - Visitors
 ---
-The SeaFlow instrument is a shipboard underway flow cytometer that provides continuous multi-parameter single particle measurements without the need for clean water.
-Sample directly from ship intake while steaming or on station.<br/>
+The SeaFlow instrument is a shipboard underway flow cytometer that provides continuous multi-parameter single particle measurements without the need for clean water (more info [here](https://doi.org/10.4319/lom.2011.9.466)).
 The SeaFlow instrument was developed by [Jarred Swalwell](https://armbrustlab.ocean.washington.edu/people/swalwell/) at the University of Washington.

 **Performance**
 Sample volume, measurement rates and sensitivity equivalent to the best conventional flow cytometry systems.